matt-dray/emojiscape/README.md

 proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)
 <!-- badges: end -->

-The goal of the {emojiscape} R package is pointless whimsy.
+{emojiscape} is a tiny R package that prints to the console a randomised emoji scene.
+Choose a terrain and three emoji of that theme will be sampled with different probabilities and rendered to a grid size of your choosing.

-It prints to the console a randomised scene composed of emoji.
-Each terrain type has three emoji that are sampled with provided probabilities (common, uncommon and rare).
-Maybe I’ll let you create your own emoji sets one day, but you have to earn it.
+## Install

 Install {emojiscape} from GitHub.
-Requires [the GitHub-hosted {emo}
+It requires [the GitHub-hosted {emo}
 package](https://github.com/hadley/emo), which is built on [emojilib](https://github.com/muan/emojilib/).